To,

 the employees of Company.

-any remuneration or commission from any other Company
+remuneration or commission from any other Company.

 6. No significant or material orders were passed by the Regulators or